Disha Patani: Other work and media image

+Critics have frequently noted that Patani's roles in many of her films are often "insignificant," characterized by limited screen time, a focus on her physical appearance, and little to no emotional depth.
+While she is recognized for her impressive fitness, dance skills, and screen presence, she has been described as a "starlet" or "eye candy" in several high-profile projects.

 Patani was placed fifth in the list of most searched celebrities on Google of 2016.
 She is one of the most followed celebrities on social media with over 57.5 million Instagram followers.
 In 2019, Patani appeared in Forbes Indias Celebrity 100 list, ranking 43rd with an estimated annual income of ₹58.0 million.

-Patani has frequently featured in Times' 50 Most Desirable Woman list.
+Patani has frequently featured in Times 50 Most Desirable Woman list.
 She ranked 19th in 2017 and 9th in 2018.
 Patani was named the Times' Most Desirable Woman in 2019 and ranked 3rd in 2020.
 Patani is a prominent celebrity endorser for brands and products including Joy personal care, Bata footwears and Fossil watches.
 Patani has performed at the opening ceremony of the 2017 Indian Premier League, in Indore.
-In March 2023, Patani performed in various cities in the United States for "The Entertainers" tour, alongside Akshay Kumar, Mouni Roy, Nora Fatehi, Sonam Bajwa, Aparshakti Khurana, Stebin Ben and Zahrah S Khan.
+In March 2023, Patani performed in various cities in the United States for "The Entertainers" tour, alongside Akshay Kumar, Mouni Roy, Nora Fatehi, Sonam Bajwa, Aparshakti Khurana, Stebin Ben, and Zahrah S Khan.
 Patani also performed at the opening ceremony of the 2025 Indian Premier League.
 In 2024, Patani was placed 21st on IMDb's List of 100 Most Viewed Indian Stars.